roguewatt/via-framework/README.md

 For each sample:

-- Each historical training sample is assigned a Reference Time representing the information state being reconstructed.
+- The sample is assigned a Reference Time representing the historical information state being reconstructed.
 - Every input record used by the sample satisfies `Issue Time ≤ Reference Time`.
 - Labels are realised outcomes associated with the required Valid Times.
 - Labels may be issued after the Reference Time and attached later for model fitting.